|

 The test is conducted wearing a fire coat, helmet, gloves, air

-tank and ankle weights and to "pass" all the elements have to be completed non
+tank and ankle weights and to "pass" all the elements must be completed non-stop in 11.5 minutes.

-demanding and many participants perform at the level of elite athletes.
+demanding, and many participants perform at the elite level.

 The tasks are: